geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 Completely dumbfounded, I think I muttered, “No way.
 You have got to be kidding me”, before happily accepting their offer.

 A few minutes later Jina returned home.
 If memory serves she had gone out to get some flowers and mulch to repair the flower bed.
+Her confused look transformed into a huge smile as I answered her question, "Why are Steve and the youth group here?"

 Steve then turned into a general contractor extraordinaire.
 Between him, Jina, me, and that amazing youth group, <b>we crossed things off of our to-do list in record time.</b> They mowed, they planted, they cleaned.
 They disassembled our heavy swing set in the backyard.
 And more.
 After they left Jina and I still pulled an all-nighter working our list until the next morning, barely finishing before our real-estate agent showed up to take over.